Sorry, you need to enable JavaScript to visit this website.

 Research context

-Dame Carole Black’s Independent review of drugs (2020) articulated the scale of the drug problem in England and Wales.
-There are about three million people who use illicit drugs each year, of whom about 300,000 use heroin and/or crack cocaine.
+Dame Carol Black’s Independent review of drugs (2020) articulated the scale of the drug problem in England and Wales.
+There are about three million people who use illicit drugs each year with around 300,000 individuals using heroin and/or crack cocaine.
 The total annual cost of drug misuse is estimated to be £19.3 billion, including:

 • £8.5 billion for drug-related crime